1. Gautama Buddha was born in __________.

 Explanation: Amravati in Andhra Pradesh was a major Mahayana art center.

-70. The standing image of Buddha with long robe and wavy hair belongs to:
+70. The standing image of Buddha with long robe and wavy hair belongs to__________.

 A) Mathura school